Fundamental Programming Structures in Java

 The array length need not be a constant.
 Once you create an array, you cannot change its size.

 When you create an array of numbers, all elements are initialized with zero.
-Arrays of bpplean
+Arrays of bpplean are initialized

 You can copy one array variable into another, but then both variables refer to the same array.
 Example